 Are there times when information comes that you have no way of knowing?
 Do you find yourself saying, “I just knew that was going to happen!”
 This is one aspect of a word of knowledge — a gift of the Spirit.
 The Holy Spirit, who knows everything, brings you information that you have no natural way of knowing. (more on this later)

 The Small Quiet Voice

-The most common way He does this is in a small quiet voice (1 Kings 19:12).
-I heard from Him for years and didn’t know what was going on (See “Angels Believe in You.”
+The most common way He does this is in a small quiet voice.
+(1 Kings 19:12) I was hearing from the Holy Spirit for years and didn’t know what was going on (See “Angels Believe in You.”
 It’s FREE!).
 After I came back to God and asked Him into my life, the voice inside my head – some would call it our conscience – seemed to get really smart.
 Everything it said would come to pass.
 Like me, you may already be hearing from the Holy Spirit and not know it.

 The small quiet voice always sounds like our own voice in our minds.
 It can be our soul, or even another spirit, but often it is the Holy Spirit.
 There are several ways to make sure it is the Holy Spirit, here are two:

 - Does it line up with the Word of God?

 - Is it speaking in the love of God?

 These things should always be considered when listening to the small quiet voice.
 God is love and we are called to love even our enemies.
 If we are reading the Bible so we know who God is and we are walking in love, then we can trust what we are hearing.

 And let the peace of God rule in your hearts, to which also ye are called in one body; and be ye thankful.
 (Colossians 3:15 KJV)

 There is a feeling of peace, of ease, and calmness, that the Holy Spirit will bring to your inner being when you are going in the right direction.
 If you are irritated, unsettled, or anxious, this is not “peace.”
 The Amplified version gives words in brackets [ ] that explain the original Greek words a little more: